vatnid/runes-kb/README.md

-# English Runes
+# English Runes Keyboard Layout
-This is an English Runes keyboard for macOS, originally designed by Jeff Anderson.
+This is an English Runes keyboard layout for macOS, originally designed by Jeff Anderson.

 ## Installation
 Copy both `English Runes.keylayout` and `English Runes.icns` to your `~/Library/Keyboard Layouts` directory.